foambubble/foam/docs/gitlab-pages.md

 Generate a solution using the [Foam template].

-Change the remote to Gitlab, or copy all the files into a new gitlab repo.
+Change the remote to GitLab, or copy all the files into a new GitLab repo.

 ### Add a _config.yaml
 Add another file to the root directory (the one with `readme.md` in it) called `_config.yaml` (no extension)